Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 5. Use Sustainable Menstrual Products

 Menstrual products have sustainable alternatives.
-Menstrual cups, made from silicone or other long-lasting materials, can help prevent thousands of plastic tampon applicators from entering landfills and, eventually, our oceans yearly.
+Menstrual cups made from silicone or other long-lasting materials can help prevent thousands of plastic tampon applicators from entering landfills and, eventually, our oceans annually.

 6. If You Can’t Avoid Plastic, Recycle it Properly